yurchikb/Insight-Coding/README.md

 3,5,9,6,2,8,4,1,7
 8,7,1,9,4,3,5,2,6

-This depository contains Python script in sudoku8.py file, Readme.md file what was done, and several sudoku puzzles used for the testing with solutions.
+This depository contains Python script in sudoku8.py file, Readme.md file what was done, and several Sudoku puzzles used for the testing with solutions.

 Script Processing Summary

 I used Canopy 1.4.1 with Python 2.7 for coding.
-I ran the script on HP Envy laptop (eight processors with 2.4 Ghz with 8 GB of memory).
+I ran the script on HP Envy laptop (eight processors with 2.4 GHz with 8 GB of memory).
 The script has a lot of comments that hopefully make it more readable.
 The script processing is done in several steps:

 1. First, the program gets input and output file names.
 2. Then several simple tests are done to check that input is correct (numbers between 1 & 9 and no duplicates in the rows)